ratral/epanet_toolkit/README.md

 # Hydraulic model to understand the reduction of Real Water Losses in Water Distribution System (WDS).

 The idea behind this project is to develop a standard hydraulic model to demonstrate the effects of pressure management and the different models of damage location in water networks.

-for this we will use EPANET with R and the packages "epanetReader" and "epanet2toolkit".
+For this we will use EPANET with R and the packages "epanetReader" and "epanet2toolkit".

 First, we need to create a fictional Hydraulic modelling network sector with measured inputs and for pressure reducing valve ontroller.

-We will define a fictitious _**District Measured Area (DMA)**_ to check the different strategies of pressure management in order to reduce the water losses.
+Second, We will define a fictitious _**District Measured Area (DMA)**_ to check the different strategies of pressure management in order to reduce the water losses.
 DMAs are discrete areas of the _**water distribution system (WDS)**_ and are created by closing boundary valves or by permanently disconnecting pipes to other areas so that it remains flexible to changing demands.

-Effective undertanding, measurement and calculation of the diferent modells and strategien will help to quantify un-generated water and reduce waste.
+An effective undertanding, measurement and calculation of the diferent modells and strategien will help to quantify un-generated water and reduce waste.

 Tasks: